Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

 we can build from $\alpha'$ and $\Omega$.
 Concretely, this condition can be rewritten in terms of the commutativity of the diagram

 When reformulated in terms of $\mu$ and $\alpha$, this amounts to the commutativity of

 Similarly, the left and right unitality relation (LU) and (RU) give us the following commuting diagrams:

+In the relation corresponding to (LU), $\Omega^2$ appears since acting with the generating cyclic permutations on the composed operation on the left corresponds to acting twice with the generator of the cyclic permutations on $\mu$.
 This concludes the derivation of all the structure and conditions coming from the Lifting Theorem.

-\item Let us summarize step~\ref{proofAs1}: A cyclic associative algebra on $(X,\kappa)$ amounts precisely to the structure of a homotopy coherent associative algebra on $X$ together with an isomorphism $\Omega$ from \eqref{eqncyclicity} whose three-fold composition is the identity and which makes \eqref{eqnr30}, \eqref{eqnr10} and \eqref{eqnr20} commute.
+\item Let us summarize step~\ref{proofAs1}: A cyclic associative algebra on $(X,\kappa)$ amounts precisely to the structure of an associative algebra up to coherent isomorphism on $X$ together with an isomorphism $\Omega$ from \eqref{eqncyclicity} whose three-fold composition is the identity and which makes \eqref{eqnr30}, \eqref{eqnr10} and \eqref{eqnr20} commute.
 It remains to prove that there is the following 1:1 correspondence of structure and relations:

 We establish the two directions of this correspondence separately: \begin{itemize} \item[$(\longrightarrow)$] We send $\Omega$ to the isomorphism